canonical/netplan.io/examples.md

         primary: enp3s0
 ```

 Below is an example of a system acting as a router with various bonded interfaces and different types.
+Note the 'optional: true' key declarations that allow booting to occur without waiting for those interfaces to activate fully.

 ```yaml
 network: